hackclub/scrapbook/README.md

 ## Custom domains

-To put your profile on your own domain, run `/setdomain <domain>` in Slack, giving your website’s hostname (e.g. [`scrapbook.zachlatta.com`](https://scrapbook.zachlatta.com)).
+To put your profile on your own domain, run `/scrappy setdomain <domain>` in Slack, giving your website’s hostname (e.g. [`scrapbook.zachlatta.com`](https://scrapbook.zachlatta.com)).
 Then, add a `CNAME` record on your DNS provider, pointed to `cname.vercel-dns.com`.
 If you’re curious how this works, it’s [open source right here](http://github.com/hackclub/summer-domains).

 <small>
   (Unfortunately, if your DNS is managed by Vercel, you’re not able to use this